 Inmates weren't the only victims of Ohio State Reformatory.
 Several guards over the years were attacked and some even killed while working.
 In 1938, a guard was killed while making his rounds.
 One of the inmates was able to break free a bar and used it to beat the guard to death.

-If you weren't insane before arriving to Ohio State Reformatory, chances are those put in solitary confinement became insane.
-Though it was originally thought that solitary confinement would bring them closer to finding God, the pitch black conditions and the length of their stay there caused sensory deprivation, which has been known to drive anyone insane.
+If you weren't insane before arriving at Ohio State Reformatory, chances are those put in solitary confinement became insane.
+Though it was originally thought that solitary confinement would bring them closer to finding God, the pitch-black conditions and the length of their stay there caused sensory deprivation, which has been known to drive anyone insane.

 Do you believe the Ohio State Reformatory is actually haunted?

-In the 1930s there was a massive riot which occurred.
+In the 1930s, there was a massive riot that occurred.
 The prison system rounded up 120 people who they thought were the cause behind the riot.
 They divided these people into 10 small cells.
 The outcome wasn't a good one.

 Inmates and guards were just a few of the people who fell victim to Ohio State Reformatory.
 One story tied to Mansfield didn't even occur on the Ohio State Reformatory grounds.
 As the story goes, in 1948 two paroled inmates wanted revenge so they kidnapped and killed the wife and kids of the reformatory's farm boss.
 Ultimately they caught the inmates, leaving one dead, and one alive to be later put to death in the electric chair.